syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/immutable.md

 > This feature uses the primary key value for data comparison.
 So, you need to provide the `isPrimaryKey` column.

-The following code example shows how to display the non-working days in the Gantt control.
+The following code example shows how to display the immutable mode in the Gantt control.

 {% if page.publishingplatform == "aspnet-core" %}